 Your employer could make additional payments to you, to supplement the wage subsidy payment being made.

 The additional payment amounts were subject to certain limits.
 The combination of the wage subsidy and the additional payment could not exceed 100% of your normal pre-COVID net-weekly pay.

-These additional payments were treated as gross pay and were taxable on the payroll submission.
+These additional payments were treated as gross pay, were taxable and reported to Revenue on the employer payroll submission.